 A local elections elector organization promotes a candidate or group of candidates during a local election in one or more jurisdictions.
 Elector organizations are also known as civic political parties.

 Elector organizations file endorsement documents with their local Chief Election Officer.
 If approved by the local Chief Election Officer, the elector organization’s name, abbreviation or acronym will appear on the ballot beside their endorsed candidate’s name.

-- Open a separate campaign account and use it for all financial transactions.
+- Must open a separate campaign account and use it for all financial transactions.